kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 It's okay to use contractions in the documentation from time to time.
 However, do not overuse it.
 Otherwise, your text will become messy and hard to read.

 ✅ It's okay to use contractions.
 ✅ It is okay to not use them as well.

 ### Articles

 Always verify the use of the articles "a", "an", and "the" where appropriate.
 Use "the" when you refer to a specific example.
 Use "a" when you refer to something non-specific or hypothetical.

-> **NOTE:** Use `Kyma` whenever you refer to the name of our product:
+> **NOTE:** Whenever you refer to the name of our product or one of our components, don't use an article:
   ✅ Kyma is awesome.
   ⛔️ The Kyma is not awesome.
+  ✅ Application Connector
+  ⛔️ the Application Connector

 ### Punctuation